 5. Nutrish Premium Wet Dog Food Variety Pack

-- Three recipe variety for flavor rotation and picky eaters
+- Three protein-rich recipes for flavor rotation

 - Natural ingredients